open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 # Dataset

-In this document, we will introduce the design of each dataset in MMSegmentation and how users can design their own dataset.
+In this document, we will introduce the design of dataset in MMSegmentation and how users can design their own dataset.

-In the 1.x version of MMSegmentation, all datasets are inherited from `BaseDataset`.
+In the 1.x version of MMSegmentation, all datasets are inherited from `BaseSegDataset`.
-Each dataset loads the list of data info (e.g., datapath) by `load_data_list`.
+The function of dataset is loading the `data_list` (please refer [basesegdataset.py](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/datasets/basesegdataset.py) for more information about `data_list`).
 In `__getitem__`, `prepare_data` is called to get the processed data.
 In `prepare_data`, data loading pipeline consists of the following steps: